 A. Planning Framework and Geography

 Beginning with the 2016 Comprehensive Plan the geographical boundaries of the County’s seven Community Service Areas will be used as the framework for subarea plans created and amended from that point forward.
-Subarea plans will be developed for the six Rural Area Community Service Areas, and for the five remaining large urban unincorporated potential annexation areas.
+Subarea plans will be developed for the six rural Community Service Areas, and for the five remaining large urban unincorporated potential annexation areas.
 The focus of subarea plans will be on land use issues in these subarea geographies.

 There are a number of key benefits to defining subarea planning boundaries to be coterminous with the Community Service Area boundaries.
 This structure organizes the County’s unincorporated planning area into fewer and more manageable territories so that updates of the plans can occur within a shorter time horizon.
 Using the Community Service Area boundaries also aligns land use planning with other county services and programs thereby increasing consistency between planning and public service delivery.
 Finally, since the last round of subarea planning in 1994 there have been numerous major annexations and incorporations which mean some subareas are now largely within the jurisdiction of cities and thus the County now has just a regional, rather than local, planning role in those areas.